This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 - Government agencies where we have statutory obligations (such as HMRC) and upon request other agencies for example in relation to court orders

-- Representatives of the pensions companies offered by us
+- Representatives of the pensions companies

 - Representatives of staff benefit providers, limited to work email address and start date (for the processing of long service awards)